doktorvater/stauntonropeseminar/README.md

-# Studying shibari in Staunton, Virginia
+# We Are Studying Shibari in Staunton, Virginia